MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 ### Multiple bins in purchase order returns

 Use multiple bins to add another level of detail to item quantity tracking.
 Besides tracking items within inventory sites, with multiple bins you can track item quantities in bins that reside within each site.
-Bin quantities are processed and displayed in the item’s base unit of measure.
+Bin quantities are processed and displayed in the item's base unit of measure.

 *You can set up bin information when multiple bins functionality has been installed and registered.
 However, you must also enable this feature in Inventory Control before you can use bins to track items.
 For more information about enabling multiple bins, see the Inventory Control documentation.*

 Default bins for transaction types at each site can be identified for use in transactions.
 For example, a default bin could be created for return transactions at your warehouse site.
 Default bins also can be identified for a particular item and transaction type at a site.
 If you always use Bin A when returning a certain item from your main site, for example, you can set up Bin A as the default purchase purchase returns bin for the item at the main site.
 Microsoft Dynamics GP automatically creates item-site-bin relationships the first time a bin is used for a transaction.

-If you’re using multiple bins and a default purchase returns bin exists at either the item-site or the site, the quantity at the default bin will decrease by the extended quantity for an item that is not tracked by serial or lot numbers.
+If you're using multiple bins and a default purchase returns bin exists at either the item-site or the site, the quantity at the default bin will decrease by the extended quantity for an item that is not tracked by serial or lot numbers.
 You can modify the default bin selections.
-If a default purchase returns bin doesn’t exist, you will be required to enter one.
-For serial- and lot-numbered items, the purchase returns bin is the bin associated with the serial or lot number and you won’t be able to change the bin.
+If a default purchase returns bin doesn't exist, you will be required to enter one.
+For serial- and lot-numbered items, the purchase returns bin is the bin associated with the serial or lot number and you won't be able to change the bin.

 For more information about setting up and using multiple bins, see the Inventory Control documentation

 ### Changing bins for a return transaction

-If you’re using multiple bins, use the Bin Quantity Entry window to verify or change bin allocations for items that are not tracked by serial or lot numbers.
+If you're using multiple bins, use the Bin Quantity Entry window to verify or change bin allocations for items that are not tracked by serial or lot numbers.
 For items that are tracked by serial or lot numbers, you can verify bins in the Purchasing Returns Serial Number Entry window or the Purchasing Returns Lot Number Entry window.
 For more information, see *Assigning lot numbers to a return* or *Assigning serial numbers to a return*.

 You can select from more than one bin per site for an item that tracks serial or lot numbers.
 For example, if the quantity returned is 20, you can select 15 from Site A, Bin 1 and 5 from Site A, Bin 2.